menchelab/vrprot/README.md

 # PDB Parser
 #### Author: Till Pascal Oblau
 ## Requirements:
+### Python modules
-requests
+- requests

+ - pypng

-pandas - only to read out excel sheet for testing
+ - pandas - only to read out excel sheet for testing

-openpyxl - only to read out excel sheet for testing
+ - openpyxl - only to read out excel sheet for testing

+#### Other requirments
-An installation of ChimeraX
+ - An installation of ChimeraX

-An installation of Blender
+ - An installation of Blender

-Operating systems: Linux and macOS.
+ - Operating systems: Linux and macOS.

 You can import the class ChimeraXProcessing from pdb_parser.py to parse a PDB file.